 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of Non-PPO providers. - The Standard Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of Non-PPO providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PRIOR AUTHORIZATION FOR CERTAIN SERVICES.
-To be eligible to receive full benefits, you must follow the prior authorization process: - The medical necessity of your admission to a hospital or other covered facility (such as a residential treatment center) must be authorized prior to admission.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of Non-PPO providers. - The Standard Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of Non-PPO providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, of if you are age 65 or over. - YOU MUST GET PRIOR AUTHORIZATION FOR CERTAIN SERVICES.
+To be eligible to receive full benefits, you must follow the prior authorization process. - The medical necessity of your admission to a hospital or other covered facility (such as a residential treatment center) must be authorized prior to admission.
 Emergency admissions must be reported within two business days following the day of admission even if you have been discharged.
 Otherwise, benefits will be reduced by \$500.
-See Section 3 for details. - Intensive outpatient program treatment, partial hospitalization, electroconvulsive therapy, and extended outpatient treatment visits (beyond 45-50 minutes) require prior authorization to be eligible for full benefits.
+See Section 3 for details. - Intensive outpatient program treatment, partial hospitalization, and electroconvulsive therapy require prior authorization to be eligible for full benefits.
 Benefits are payable only when we determine that the care is clinically appropriate to treat your condition. - To obtain prior authorization call Cigna/CareAllies at 800-887-9735.

-Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Professional services High Option Standard Optio Standard Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+You Pay After the calendar year deductible plies to almost all benefits in this Section. e)" when it does not apply.
+Professional services High Option Standard Option We cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.

-Professional services - continued on next page.
+Professional services - continued on next page